-Climate targets and strategies set by Insurance Council members should reflect their unique business context but can be developed with methodologies by recognised global organisations, such as the SBTi.
+Climate targets and strategies set by Insurance Council members should reflect their unique business context but align with AASB S2.
+Targets and strategies can be developed with methodologies by recognised global organisations, such as the SBTi.

 This will help ensure comparability and consistency in individual targets set by individual insurers across the general insurance sector and simplify the process of transparent evaluation.